 A precautionary recall is underway of several frozen vegetable products due to the possible presence of Listeria monocytogenes.
-While properly cooked frozen vegetables will be safe to eat, the risk to vulnerable populations of eating uncooked or under cooked frozen vegetables is serious.
-If you have any product you should dispose of it or return it to the place of purchase for a refund.
+While properly cooked frozen vegetables will be safe to eat, the risk to vulnerable populations of eating uncooked or

 Visit Food Standards Australia for a complete list of products in this recall.

 SA Health is advising anyone who has purchased the recalled SA Sprouts alfalfa sprouts products to return them to the place of purchase for a

 For further information, see the FAQs below or visit Food Standards SA Sprouts.

 Consumer frequently asked questions

 What particular brand and types of sprouts are affected?